COVID-19 Updates and Resources

 Is the relentless onslaught of stressful news fueling your anxiety?
 You're not alone.
 Here are six tips for addressing those feelings in the moment.

-In an effort to best protect the safety and wellbeing of our patients, visitors, and staff, Sheppard Pratt is instituting a new visitor and vendor policy, effective Tuesday March 17, 2020, until further notice.
+In an effort to best protect the safety and wellbeing of our patients, visitors, and staff, Sheppard Pratt may limit visitors at our locations and in our programs.

 For more information and resources related to COVID-19, please visit/contact the following: